-When communities and moderators collide on social media channels, it’s one person’s style against the other with no hard or fast rules.
-Nurturing a social media community takes gentle enforcement with just enough engagement to attract the lurkers and a welcoming gesture every now and again to keep those a bit shy engaging.
+When you nurture social media community, there’s a lot to think about.
+Communities and moderators collide on social media channels, it’s one person’s style against the other with no hard or fast rules.
+Nurturing social media community takes gentle enforcement with just enough engagement to attract the lurkers and a welcoming gesture every now and again to keep those a bit shy engaging.

 Google+ Communities spawned a fire storm last week when everyone flocked (yes we did, albeit there were a handful of naysayers and bah-humbuggers) to either launch or join a community.
 (This is your own very special invite to join my Bloggers Unite!
 Google+ Community.)